 Community Development Block Grant

-Programs of Study Options:
+Pre-Approved Programs of Study

 - Community Health Worker

-- Training Certificate (0 Credits)
+- Training Certificate (0 credits)

 - Emergency Medical Technician

-- Certificate (6 Credits)
+- Certificate (6 credits)

 - Pharmacy Technician

-- Training Certificate (0 Credits)
+- Training Certificate (0 credits)

 - Substance Addiction Assistant

-- Certificate (9 Credits)
+- Certificate (9 credits)

-For more information contact:
+For more information on student eligibility and how to apply, please contact:

 Janet Pearson, Director of Workforce Development